Petition: Cancel Joss Whedon's New Avengers TV Show -

 My search-fu is failing me.
 I know there was a post going around Tumblr that collected a list of links showing how Tumblr support gave no crap about POC being harassed but threw around warnings when POC had something to say that wasn’t pretty.
 Anyone have a link?

-genderqueerrat asked: I have a serious qualm about something you reblogged that has to do with "cis" being hate speech.
+genderqueerrat said: I have a serious qualm about something you reblogged that has to do with "cis" being hate speech.
 A lot of people assume that Gender Identity Disorder is, in fact, a disorder that differentiates trans people, those with a serious mental illness, from those who have no problem fitting into a box within the gender binary.
 This implication that trans people are "sick" and "need treatment" via medical transition is very wrong indeed.
 There are many ways to be trans, not just the medical way.

 I agree with you.
 I think you assumed that my reblog was an endorsement of the original post when it was actually an endorsement of the response to that post, which disagreed with the original.
 Sorry to be confusing.